K\"ahler fibrations in quantum information theory: Fibre Bundle of Coadjoint Orbits

 \begin{proof} Theorem \ref{theosymp} shows that the choice of two points in the Cartan subalgebra $\eta_0$ and $\rho_0$, such that $\mathfrak{h}_{{\eta_0}}\subset\mathfrak{h}_{\rho_0}$, induces a symplectic fibration with connection.
 The symplectic connection is once again given by the splitting $\mathfrak{g}=\mathfrak{h}_{{\rho_0}}\oplus\mathfrak{n}_{{\rho_0}}$.
 Observe that $\mathfrak{n}_{\rho_0}$ coincides with the elements in $\mathfrak{g}$ that do not vanish on $\rho_0$ (under the adjoint action).

 Assume that $\eta_0$ is a generic point in the Cartan subalgebra.
 Since the group is compact, the stabiliser of such generic point (a maximal torus) is contained in the stabiliser of any other non-generic point $\rho_0$, meaning that $\orb{\eta_0}$ is always the total space of a fibration over $\orb{\rho_0}$.

-Moreover, the stabiliser subalgebra of a generic point coincides with the Cartan subalgebra itself, meaning that the associated splitting reads:
+The stabiliser subalgebra of a generic point coincides with the (real) Cartan subalgebra itself, meaning that the associated splitting for the complexified Lie algebra $\mathfrak g^{\mathbb C}$ reads: